jack07Code/NTCReader/README.md

 # NTCReader
-Use easly your ntc and a costum resistance(10khom default)
+Use easly your ntc, a costum resistance(10khom default) and a custom input voltage(default 5.0V)